Assessment

 Disability equipment concepts to increase independence

 There are many concepts and products that have been developed to increase the independence of ‘disabled’ people.
-Go onto any disability shop and you will see countless aids designed for increasing independence that range from button hooks to bum wipers!
+Go into any disability shop or website and you will see countless aids designed for increasing independence that range from button hooks to bum wipers!

 Wheelchairs focus on lack of leg and feet functionality but assume the rest works as it should.
 A good example is the video below that’s been appearing on Facebook for a number of years.